MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeaturePolicy.md

 ### -PolicyId
 The PolicyId parameter specifies the specific policy for the feature in the Viva module that you want to view.

-You can view details about all the policies for a feature in a Viva module by running the cmdlet without the PolicyId parameter.
+To view details about all policies for a feature in a Viva module, run this cmdlet without the PolicyId parameter.
 These details include the identifiers of all the policies for a feature in a Viva module.

 ```yaml